functions-lab/geo2sigmap/README.md

 # GEO2SIGMAP: High-Fidelity RF Signal Mapping Using Geographic Databases

 Welcome to the Geo2SigMap, the first work that:
-* (i)develops an automated framework integrating open-source geographic databases, computer graphics, and ray tracing tools,and
+* (i) Develops an automated framework integrating open-source geographic databases, computer graphics, and ray tracing tools to perform a massive raytracing based on the realworld building information.
-* (ii) integrates a novel cascaded U-Net architecture that achieves significantly improved SS map prediction accuracy compared to various baseline methods.
+* (ii) Integrates a novel cascaded U-Net architecture that achieves significantly improved signal strength map prediction accuracy compared to various baseline methods.

 ## 1. Overview